 (Note: scheduling calendar for Wesleyan Faculty and Staff only).

-Customizable training and consulting in productive conflict communication, negotiation, management skills including giving and getting feedback, bias and improving workplace culture.
+Customizable training and consulting in productive conflict communication, negotiation, management skills including feedback, bias, inclusion and improving workplace culture.

 Facilitation and Strategic Planning.

 SERVICES & CLIENTS

 Click on image to enlarge and for printable list

 Mission: In my more than 20 years as a conflict and negotiation professional my goal has always been the same: to help people recognize their options, give them the tools they need to succeed and help them stand up for themselves without knocking others downTM.